kasparsd/raspi-solar-tracer-logger/readme.md

 # EP Solar MPPT Tracer Logger and Stats with Raspberry Pi

 Log the power output of the solar panels and the charge controller, and build some stats.
-[Here is sample dashboard](https://freeboard.io/board/21cDYQ) using data from the logs:
+[Here is a sample dashboard](https://freeboard.io/board/21cDYQ) using data from the logs:

 ![Solar MPPT Tracer Dashboard](https://raw.githubusercontent.com/kasparsd/raspi-solar-tracer-logger/master/stats.jpg)